EmployeeIssues.comU.S. Employee Rights in Plain English

 For example, if a manager unfairly discharges an employee clearly in violation of a specific discrimination law, then the discharge was illegal and thus, likely to be wrongful termination.

-But, if a manager unfairly discharges an employee because of an unresolved personality conflict that adversely affects the employment relationship, then it's not likely to be an illegal discharge and thus, not likely to be wrongful termination.
-More examples of what might make an employment discharge illegal are on the next page.
+But, if a manager unfairly discharges an employee because of an unresolved personality conflict between the manager and employee that adversely affects their employment relationship, then it's not likely to be an illegal discharge and thus, not likely to be wrongful termination.

 Next Page > Wrongful Termination Laws